CG&P - Cincinnati, Georgetown & Portsmouth Railroad

 A brief mention must also be made about the Ohio River & Columbus Railroad, whose life was tightly entwined with that of the CG&P. As mentioned in the Norfolk & Western Peavine history, there were plans in the 1870s for the Columbus & Maysville to build a line between its namesake cities via Washington Courthouse, Hillsboro, Sardinia, Georgetown, Ripley, and Aberdeen.
 Only the leg between Hillsboro and Sardinia was completed however, in 1879, and it became the N&W Hillsboro branch after the usual mergers and acquisitions.
 The OR&C, an independent entity from the C&M, N&W, or CG&P, opened a standard gauge steam road between Sardinia and Ripley in 1903, presumably on the same route the C&M had proposed.
 Connections were made with the N&W at Sardinia, the CG&P at Georgetown, and riverboats at Ripley.
 However, extension to Aberdeen and electrification was never accomplished because of financial hardships.
 Due to the central connection at Georgetown with the CG&P, and more favorable freight handling rates than the N&W, the two railroads became rather dependent on one another.
 Nonetheless, there was an excessive amount of bickering over facilities in Georgetown, freight car charges, and other petty squabbles.
 With lousy connections to other railroads and a sparsely populated tributary area, the OR&C was abandoned in 1917.
 An accounting of the freight revenues for the line led CG&P officers to conclude it wasn't worth taking over and turning into an electric branch line.

 Electrification was intended to breathe new life into the CG&P even with no more prospects for connecting to Portsmouth.
 A series of branches were opened to Batavia and Russellville in 1903 and 1905 respectively.
-Grading was completed east of Russellville to West Union, though funds were never available to lay track.
+Grading was reportedly completed east of Russellville to West Union, though funds were never available to lay track.
+Aerial photographs and topographic maps suggest that the West Union grading only made it as far as Eagle Creek, about three miles southeast of Russellville.
 The Felicity & Bethel, technically a separate entity, though functionally just another branch line, also opened in 1906.
 Even though revenues nearly doubled between the late 1890s and early 1900s, the CG&P and its various officers spent the next three decades trying to pay back the debt on the electrification, gauge change, and construction of the branch lines.
 This was a perpetual sore point, but considering the lousy grades, and other operational constraints that don't lend themselves well to steam operation, the money was probably well spent in the grand scheme of things.

 Donham Avenue Viaduct over the Pennsylvania/Little Miami Railroad.
 From "The Pennsylvania Railroad in Cincinnati" by Rick Tipton and Chuck Blardone.